-Chin Augmentation New Jersey
+Chin Augmentation Conveniently located to serve New Jersey and Howell

 The chin plays an important role in facial aesthetics, balancing the facial proportions in both men and women.
 A smaller chin can make the overall face appear shorter, while making the upper facial features like the nose and forehead appear relatively larger.
 By augmenting the chin, we can balance these proportions, improving the aesthetic harmony of the face as a whole.